The last enemy

 - I Cor. xv.
 22.- "For as in Adam all die, even so in Christ shall all be made alive."
 But all will not die (see verse 51).
 Those who are "alive and remain" to the coming of the Lord will not die at all, but be changed.
 Therefore it means- that, as, in Adam, all who are in him die, so in Christ also, all who are in Him shall be made alive.
 The "all" in the first clause clearly does not include the all who shall be "alive and remain," and cannot therefore include the "all" in the second clause. [page 637]

-Paul was apparently explaining that even though all of Adam's descendants were destined to die, both believers and non-believers, all those in Christ were to be rescued from that calamity; death was not going to be able to indefinitely hold them in its grip anymore.
-And for the few who remained alive at Christ's return, they would not even fall victim to death, but would rather be gathered together alive into heaven.
-As such, all of the believers who had died were to be made alive, at Christ's return (MATTHEW 24:31 & JOHN 5:28-29; 6:40).
+Paul was apparently explaining that even though all of Adam's descendants were destined to eventually die, both believers and non-believers, all those in Christ were to be rescued from that calamity; death was no longer going to be able to indefinitely hold them in its grip.
+As such, all of the believers who had passed away were to be made alive, at Christ's return (MATTHEW 24:31 & JOHN 5:28-29; 6:40).
+And for the few who had not died, they would not even fall victim to death, but would rather be gathered together alive into heaven.

 Paul continued in his epistle to the Corinthians; "Then cometh the end [telos]" (15:24).
 But the end of what?
 This word telos, often translated end, does not necessarily have to do with something being abolished or terminated but rather it often suggests a goal to be attainted.
 Consider the following note by Richard B. Hayes in his Echoes of Scripture in the Letters of Paul;